noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_guide.md

 ## What is the wallet daemon?
-The ENJ wallet daemon is a node.js based server side wallet that automates transaction signing in your game. without having to use the mobile wallet.
+The ENJ wallet daemon is a node.js based server side wallet that automates transaction signing in your game without having to use the mobile wallet.
 You should run this daemon on a secure server that is not the same as your primary game servers.